 - Take marketing photos

-- Communicate to process to prospective buyers and agents and notify if court approval is required.
+- Communicate to process to prospective buyers and agents and notify them if court approval is required.

 - Continue to market until the property is sold!